You won’t miss the bread in this delicious, super healthy vegetable stuffing made with quinoa.

 - Use butternut squash instead of sweet potato

 - Great additions

 - diced fresh apple or mango – add just before serving

-- Add some crunch with chopped canned water chestnuts
+- chopped canned water chestnuts for some crunch

-- For a non vegetarian version and smokey flavor, add diced hot dog or sausage while sauteing the vegetables
+- For a non vegetarian version and smoky flavor, add diced hot dog or sausage while sautéing the vegetables

 - Substitute the sage and thyme with 1-2 teaspoons curry powder.